 There is a complimentary on-site fitness centre and weekly Pilates, yoga, Zumba, and aqua aerobics classes as well as floodlit tennis courts.
 There is a spa but it was not open when I was there.
 However, the Coral Reef club spa just next door is open and that was lovely.

 In normal time there is also the dine-around program.
 This lets you enjoy the variety of restaurants, bars and amenities at select Elegant Hotels.
 There’s a complimentary water taxi to transport you to explore the offerings of select sister properties.

 The lobby has a couple of shops as well include the ubiquitous diamond shop but it was shut when I was there.

 Overall I enjoyed my stay at the Colony Club.
 Given that at the moment there are rooms starting at $178 per night I think you get good value for money.
 The room definitely could do with a bit of a tidy up in places but overall it was comfortable and nicely decorated.
 The staff were friendlier than some other places I stayed although a few were a little reserved.

 This hotel felt quite unique and the outdoor areas were delightful, for a pool lover like me it was heaven.
 The beach was OK but there are nicer west coast beaches.
 The food and drink were expensive but with such huge portions, you could share stuff or just go crazy on the inclusive breakfast and skip lunch!

 I stayed in a swim-up room but I think these are a bit of a novelty factor and not worth the price difference since all the rooms are only a few steps from a pool!
 The basic toom starts at $178 but a swim-up room starts at $345.
 I would definitely consider staying here again once I could redeem or earn points here.
 I think next time I would go for a sea view room which currently starts at $245.
-There are offers for up to35% off and extended stay offers.
-You can access the offers page here.

 If you want to read more about my Caribbean trip: